geramirez/concourse-talk/PITCHME.md

 ---
 ## Tasks
 The smallest configurable unit in a Concourse pipeline is a single task.
-Ideally tasks are pure functions: given the same set of inputs, it should either always succeed with the same outputs or always fail.
+Ideally tasks are pure functions.
 ```yml
   - task: annoy
     config: